ddsbook/blog/2015/drafts/processing-punycode-and-idna-domain-names-in-r.md

 IDN or Unicode specifications.
 Libidn (and, hence, this package) implements an infrastructure for defining and checking strings against such tables.

-### Working with punycode
+#### Working with punycode

 All three functions in the package are vectorized at the C-level.

 For encoding and decoding operations, you pass in vectors of domain names and the functions return encoded or decoded character vectors.
-If there are any issues during the conversion of a particular domain name, the function will substitute \code{"Invalid"} for the domain name.
+If there are any issues during the conversion of a particular domain name, the function will substitute `Invalid` for the domain name.

 For the TLD validation function, any character set or conversion issue will cause `FALSE` to